CHARLESTON – SPRING 2015 SUMMIT

 A Mansion & Moo Shu

 Simply step next door from the American Theater for a fabulous Moo Shu lunch from Chef Nico Romo of FISH Restaurant with kate spade new york tabletop décor provided by Lifeguard Press.
 The historic William Aiken House and its stunning garden are the backdrop for a leisurely lunch while enjoying good conversation and catch-ups.
-Sip cocktails and enjoy sweets under the tent designed by event designer Tara Guérard in the courtyard before and after lunch.
+Sip craft cocktails by Cathead Vodka under the tent designed by event designer Tara Guérard in the courtyard before lunch.

 Shop, Sip & Socialize

 House Account and bloggers Chassity Evans of Look Linger Love and Hanna Seabrook of Gadabout give you a look at some of Charleston’s best boutiques – from fashion (Hampden Clothing) to estate jewels (Croghan’s Jewel Box).
 Let them take you on a King Street treasure hunt complete with festive cocktails and plenty of good conversation.

 TSC SUMMIT 2015 04.29.15 - 05.1.15Tickets on Sale CHARLESTON, SC SIGN UP NOW